sammotea/accidentalCreative/src/markdown/projects/writing/covid/symptoms.md

 You’ll be bed-ridden for a few days.
 (Or should be, you stubborn numpty.)

 You might gasp for breath or pant after climbing the stairs.
 If so, start worrying.

-If you struggle to finish a sentence, your oximeter readings drop below 95, or parts of you turn blue please call an ambulance.
-Then we panic.
+If you struggle to finish a sentence, your oximeter readings drop below 95, or parts of you turn blue we panic and start thinking about…

 ## Ruinous Covid